xaanya/devops24/examinations/14/README.md

 You will need to install `firewalld` and `python3-firewall`, and you will need to enable the `firewalld` service and have it running on all servers.

+When the playbook is run, you should be able to do the following on each of the
+servers:

 ## dbserver

     [deploy@dbserver ~]$ sudo cat /etc/firewalld/zones/public.xml